|Assistant Professor in the School of Modern Languages and Cultures||ER279, Elvet Riverside II||+44 (0) 191 33 42414|

 |Member of the Institute of Medieval and Early Modern Studies|

-Hansun Hsiung combines methods from book history and the history of science to address fundamental problems in the global history of knowledge.
-His research to date has traced the transformation of print networks between Japan and western Europe, ca. 1750-1900, detailing—a story that thrusts missionaries, opium smugglers, and pirate publishers alongside samurai-scholars in the co-production of Western knowledge.
-In addition to a book manuscript, Learn Anything!: Cheap Print and the Education of the Modern World, he is at work editing a special issue on the role of "compression" as a virtue in communications and information management systems, as well as a second monograph project on the prehistory of long-distance image transmission, rethinking the genealogy of tele-vision before the advent of contemporary televisual technologies.
+Hansun Hsiung combines methods from media history, book history, and the history of science to address fundamental problems in the global history of knowledge.
+His research to date has centered on the construction of "communicability," in particular tracing the transformation of print networks between Japan and western Europe, ca. 1750-1900.
+In addition to a book manuscript, Learn Anything!: Cheap Print and the Diffusion of Western Knowledge, he is at work editing a special issue of the Journal for the History of Knowledge on the epistemic implications of temporal entanglements; a special issue of Nuncius on intersensoriality and gender in the sciences; and a volume on the role of "compression" as a virtue in communications and information management systems.
+He is also working on a second monograph project on the prehistory of long-distance image transmission, rethinking the genealogy of tele-vision before the advent of contemporary televisual technologies.
+Articles on other various topics -- including amorous matchmaking in the social sciences, scientific 'popularization' in a global context, and breast cancer surgery in early modern Japan, have appeared or are forthcoming in journals such as Isis, Osiris, PMLA, and Contemporary Japan.
 Prior to his arrival at Durham, he was a postdoctoral fellow in Department II of the Max Planck Institute for the History of Science, and a visiting lecturer in the Department of Music and Media Studies at Humboldt University (Berlin).
 His research has received support from the American Historical Association, the Association for Asian Studies, the Fulbright Program, and the Mellon Foundation.

 - history of science

 - global history